rajinder-yadav/tscli/README.md

 npm run web
 ```

-This will open a web browser on port 3000, and load the HTML page, `index.html` located in the `src/` sub-folder.
+This will run the build first and then open a web browser on port 3000, and load the HTML page, `index.html` located in the `src/` sub-folder.

 Any changes made to `index.html` will automatically update and browser on save.
 You do not need to keep hitting _refresh_ on the browser.